 |Plant in your region of the UK

-Planting trees is a great way to offset your carbon footprint and become carbon neutral.
+Planting native broad leaf trees is a great way to offset your carbon footprint and become carbon neutral.
 Through photosynthesis trees absorb carbon dioxide to produce oxygen and wood.
 By ensuring that trees planted are native broad leaf species this helps to preserve the environment and biodiversity.

-By helping to plant tree you will be helping to:
+By helping to plant a tree you will be helping to:

-* The official carbon offsetting is achieved through the retirement of credits from a Verified Carbon Standard (VCS) clean energy project.
+* The official carbon offsetting is achieved through the retirement of credits from a Verified Carbon Standard (VCS) projects.
 See the explanation of Tree Buddying below for more details.

 Tree Planting in action